je-santos/MPLBM-UT/README.rst

-A) Pre-processing (MATLAB):
+A) Pre-processing (Matlab/Octave):

-- To create the .dat file geometry for Palabos,
+- To create the geometry for simulating with Palabos (.dat file),
-a) If the geometry is a matrix in MATLAB, use createLBM_MAT2DAT.m
+a) If the geometry is a 3D array, use pre-processing/create_geom_edist.m
-b) If the geometry is an image sequence, use createDAT.m
+b) If the geometry is an image sequence, use pre-processing/createDAT.m

-Both codes add 2 blank slices at beginning and end of geometry in YZ plane, (optional) adds a unit mesh slice 3rd from outlet

-B) 2-Phase LBM Simulation (PALABOS):
+B) Two-Phase LBM Simulation (cpp w/MPI using PALABOS):

-- Update geometry and simulation parameters in input xml file
+- Update geometry and simulation parameters in input xml file.
+An explanation of every input is provided in examples/1_two_phase_template_explanation
-- Modify the Makefile to point out to the directory where Palabos is saved and make
-- Run 2-phase LBM simulation file ShanChen.cpp in bash to simulate capillary drainage

-C) Post-processing (MATLAB):
+C) Post-processing (Matlab/Octave):

 - Read the generated vtk files using read_save_fluids.m (It will calculate the wetting saturation for all vtk files, will convert the fluid configurations (1 and 2) to .dat files for 1-phase LBM simulation and will find the vtk file where breakthrough occurs and the percolation path/tortuosity.
 You can choose if you want to generate fluid geometries or calculate percolation path at breakthrough)

-D) 1-Phase LBM Simulation (PALABOS):
+D) Single-Phase LBM Simulation (cpp w/MPI using PALABOS):

 - Update geometry and simulation parameters in input xml file
-- Modify the Makefile to point out to the directory where Palabos is saved and make
-- Make/Run 1-phase LBM simulation file permeability.cpp in bash to calculate absolute and relative permeabilities of the flow from fluid geometries

 Optional: Run porethroat_dist.m to calculate pore and throat size distribution of geometry from vtk file created during 2-phase LBM simulation